leeaccy/go_panorama/README.md

 # Go Panorama
-This is the official code for the project "Go Panorama" of EECS 504 Foundations of Computer Vision in Fall 2023 at UMich.
+This is the official code for the project "Go Panorama" of EECS 504 Foundations of Computer Vision in Fall 2023 at University of Michigan, Ann Arbor.

 ## Preparation
 Install the required dependency.